 Growing the Faith Life of Our Students

-As a Catholic School, the spiritual life experiences of students at St. Bridget are the cornerstone of the school and heart of the curriculum.
-St. Bridget students attend daily Mass and alternately participate in the liturgy planning and implementation.
-Additional faith experiences throughout the school year include monthly FOP (praise and worship), prayer services, all-school rosaries, May Crowning, Stations of the Cross, ongoing adoration in the chapel, and altar serving for grades 5-8.
+As a Catholic School, the spiritual life experiences of students are the cornerstone of the school and heart of the curriculum.
+St. Bridget students attend the daily parish Mass and alternately participate in the liturgy of the word.
+Additional faith experiences throughout the school year include the Vocation Chalice School Program, prayer services, all-school rosaries, May Crowning, Stations of the Cross, ongoing adoration in the chapel, and altar serving for grades 5-8.
 Study of our Catholic faith is an integrated part of our school day.
-All students participate in weekly household meetings at which the upcoming Gospel is read and discussed and students share prayers of petition and thanksgiving.
+The parish priests make regular classroom visits to engage the students in conversations about their faith.

 Students in 2nd grade receive formation for the sacraments of First Reconciliation and First Holy Communion.
 Preparation is integrated into the curriculum.
 Our 4th graders research a favorite saint and present their report to the class dressed as that saint.
 They lead the liturgy for the All Saints Day school Mass.
 Our 8th graders receive formation for the sacrament of Confirmation.
 Preparation is integrated into the curriculum.
 They also pray the Living Rosary for May Crowning and perform the Living Stations during Lent.